pateldeev/cs480Patel/PA11/README.md

 ## Gameplay
 For the most part, the game’s progression is dictated by the 4 rules of Conway's Game of Life:
 * Death by underpopulation
-  * Any live cell with fewer than two live neighbors dies.
+  * Any live cell with fewer than two live neighbors dies
 * Continuation of life
-  * Any live cell with two or three live neighbors lives on to the next generation.
+  * Any live cell with two or three live neighbors lives on to the next generation
 * Death by overpopulation
-  * Any live cell with more than three live neighbors dies.
+  * Any live cell with more than three live neighbors dies
 * Reproduction
-  * Any dead cell with exactly three live neighbors becomes a live cell.
+  * Any dead cell with exactly three live neighbors becomes a live cell
 <br>
 However, since this is a multiplayer game, any cell that comes to life takes the dominant color of its neighbors.
 So, if a cell is surrounded by two cells of Player 1 and one cell of Player 2, it will belong to Player 1 at the end of the round.
 Additionally, before each round, players are given the ability to either (1) Mark 2 of their own cells for death & mark 1 dead cell for life or (2) Mark 1 opposing cell for destruction

 ## Configuration File
 This program makes use of configuration files to initialize various parameters.
 The configuration file can be loaded with the '-l' command line flag.
 By default, the "launch/DefaultConfig.txt" file is loaded.
 The data in the file must appear in the order shown.
 Note that changing certain parameters may cause unintended consequences.
 Adding new lines/variables may cause errors.